RichardChambers/writereadport/ReadMe.txt

     Application Wizard.

 writereadport.cpp
     This is the main application source file.
+It processes the command line arguments, creates a comportio object to access the Serial Communications Port, and then performs the actions requested by the command line arguments.

 comportio.cpp
 	This is the comportio class source file for the interface to the Serial Communication Port.